MrMARTIAN: A Multi-resolution Mass Reconstruction Algorithm Combining Free-form and Analytic Components: Discussion

 \subsection{Mass Reconstruction Uncertainty}

 In Figure~\ref{error_result}, we present the standard deviation from the 200 realizations using randomly generated initial conditions.
 Across the entire FOV, the error of the mass map is $\sigma\kappa < 0.05$, except around the BCGs.
 The relatively larger uncertainties around the BCGs ($\sigma\kappa\sim0.1$) are mainly caused by the dispersion in the positions of the analytic nodes.
 Table~\ref{analytic_node_results} presents the uncertainties in the parameters of the two analytic nodes derived from the 200 realizations.
 We note that the median values in Table~\ref{analytic_node_results} are not those of the reference model.
 Although the halo positions are allowed to move freely, their uncertainties remain below $\sim0.5\arcsec$.
 All parameters except for the truncation ratio are consistent within $1\sigma$ between the two analytic nodes.
 The truncation ratios show large uncertainties, which span most of the prior range.
 This is not surprising, as the truncation ratio affects the outskirts of the analytic profiles where there are no SL constraints.
+We note that $\tau$ is used only to control the smooth outer cut-off of the TNFW profile and is not interpreted as a physical tidal radius.
 Despite this, the overall mass distributions across the 200 realizations remain consistent, supporting that the large uncertainties in the truncation ratios have a limited impact on the mass reconstruction within the SL regime.
+In addition, the variation of the deflection angle with respect to $\tau$ is not significant in the SL regime. \citet{2009JCAP...01..015B} showed that the difference between models with $\tau=10 {\rm ~ and} ~ 20$ remains small within $\sim2r_s$ (see their Figure 3).